CUMC-HIRE/endpac-pancreatic-model/README.md

-#  Pancreatic cancer screening in new-onset diabetes (NOD) populations
+#  Pancreatic cancer screening in patients with new-onset diabetes

 _A Novel Multimodal Approach to Pancreatic Cancer Screening Amongst Individuals with New Onset Diabetes_